Jim Goad: Early life and education

+Career

 1980s–90s

-Goad graduated in 1985 with a B.A. in Journalism from Temple University while living in New Jersey.
-In the early 1980s, Goad met Debbie Rosalie, who was eight years older, in New York.
-They relocated to Los Angeles and were married in 1987.
 Goad worked at the Los Angeles Reader, covering local news, but wished to cover more fringe subjects, so the couple began publishing their own magazine, Answer Me!
+In 1994, Goad featured on Adam Parfrey's 1994 cop-themed album, Deep Inside a Cop's Mind.

 Around 1994, the couple moved to Portland, Oregon and Goad devoted his time to writing.
 In May 1997, Goad began dating then-stripper Anne "Skye" Ryan about the time that Debbie was diagnosed with the ovarian cancer that later killed her.
 Goad described Ryan as "Sweet Dracula girl" and as being "...fifteen years younger than me and a thousand times more fucked-up."
 In November 1997, Debbie was granted a restraining order against Goad, after stating that he had hit, kicked, and spit on her and threatened to kill her.
-They divorced in December, 1997.
+They divorced in December 1997.

 In May 1998, Goad and Ryan had a fight in Goad's car outside of Portland.
-Goad left Ryan by the side of the road, and fled to Washington state.
+Goad left Ryan by the side of the road and fled to Washington state.
 When police met Ryan in a hospital emergency room, she had a blackened eye that was swollen shut, "bite marks on her hand and she was bleeding in several places."
 Goad was charged with assault and kidnapping, facing a potential 25 years in prison.
 After his arrest, Goad's ex-wife Debbie filed a motion to withdraw her restraining order, stating that Goad "has seeked counseling for three months and we are now friends after our legal divorce….
 If I have a relapse from my ovarian cancer, [Jim] will take care of me and help me out."

 Goad pleaded guilty to reduced charges and served 2 1/2 years, split between jail and prison.
 He was released in the fall of 2000.
 When asked if he had any remorse or guilt about beating Ryan, Goad said, "Absolutely not.
 I enjoyed it."

 While Goad was in prison, author Jim Hogshire started a "Free Jim Goad" website, claiming that Goad told him he was innocent.
 After his release, Goad disputed the concept of the website, calling Hogshire a "nutty Muslim junkie."
 He stated that while he had said Ryan was lying, he never claimed innocence, but was not able to speak freely while incarcerated.